 Speculating about Sinwar’s motives became an analytical cottage industry after October 7.
-Observers of the resulting conflagration have been told that Sinwar ordered his invasion and kidnapping spree because he wanted to derail Israeli-Saudi normalisation; put “the Palestinian question” back on the table; bait Netanyahu into a regional war; fracture Israeli society; or undermine Fatah’s rival claims to leadership of the Palestinian struggle.
+Observers of the resulting conflagration have been told that Sinwar ordered his invasion and kidnapping spree because he wanted to derail Israeli-Saudi normalisation; put “the Palestinian question” back on the table; bait Benjamin Netanyahu into a regional war; bleed his enemy through an insurgency; fracture Israeli society; or undermine Fatah’s rival claims to leadership of the Palestinian struggle.
 There’s a category error behind every one of these claims.
-If Sinwar had been a normal warlord, who wanted to achieve any of these political outcomes, he could have done so while remaining the uncontested theocratic dictator of a Mediterranean coastal enclave with two million subjects.
+If Sinwar had been a normal warlord in pursuit of mundane objectives, he could have pursued a less spectacular course that would have greatly improved his chances of remaining the uncontested theocratic dictator of a Mediterranean coastal enclave with two million subjects.
 More than that, he could have retained a local military-industrial complex, extensive foreign relations, and subsidies from friendly regional governments and the UN.
-But Sinwar was thinking beyond the limiting realm of normative politics.
+But Sinwar operated beyond the limiting realm of normative politics.
 He is arguably the first Palestinian leader who ever thought to test the proposition that his people could decisively settle their conflict with the Jews of the Middle East solely through violent means.

 To put it differently, Sinwar had the quasi-Napoleonic notion of a total social inversion, one he would personally bring into being.
 Yassir Arafat, who came to deploy a clever interplay of violence and diplomacy, and who turned the Palestine Liberation Organization into a patronage system that was entirely dependent on his leadership, was a corrupt gradualist compared to Sinwar, who represented the total rejection of all pragmatism.
 Human beings were abstractions to him, the raw material for the new world he would single-handedly forge.